there4/markdown-resume/README.md

   --no-interaction -n Do not ask any interactive question.

 Available commands:
-  help         Displays help for a command html         Generate an HTML resume from a markdown file list         Lists commands pdf          Generate a PDF from a markdown file selfupdate   Updates md2resume.phar to the latest version. stats        Generate a word frequency analysis of your resume templates    List available templates version      Show current version information
+  help        Displays help for a command html        Generate an HTML resume from a markdown file list        Lists commands pdf         Generate a PDF from a markdown file stats       Generate a word frequency analysis of your resume templates   List available templates version     Show current version information

 ```
 ## Examples